CAFR

 This is like a teenager claiming to everyone that he needs money badly because the front pockets of his pants are empty, which he dutifully shows (budget debt).
 What he's not telling you is that his back pockets are stuffed with over 100 times the money he says he "needs" (shown in various places of the CAFRs).
 Whenever someone by chance sees the wads of money stuffed in his back pockets and asks him about it, he says, "Oh, that money is being saved for when I need it much later.
 I can't touch that."

-So far, the silence of major media and political leadership from left and right is deafening.
+So far, the silence of major media and political leadership from left and right on these vast CAFR funds is deafening.
 Of course, the politicians' claim of "I can't touch that" is a lie of omission, because it can be touched the moment policy changes.
 So the real issue is the heart of economics: what are the costs and benefits of different choices?

 Here's the specific data and documentation: